-The coziest episodes of ‘Murder She Wrote’ to enjoy this quarantine
+The coziest episodes of ‘Murder She Wrote’ you should binge

 Perhaps the queen of cozy mysteries is actress Angela Lansbury, who starred in the iconic TV cozy mystery series Murder, She Wrote.
 Her character, Jessica Fletcher, is widely loved by audiences.
 In fact, this series has been a boon to true crime lovers everywhere since 1984.
 Its premise?
 A retired English teacher-turned-mystery-author is better at solving crimes than the authorities.